awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigateway-stage-methodsetting.md

 *Type*: Boolean

 `ResourcePath`  <a name="cfn-apigateway-stage-methodsetting-resourcepath"></a>
 The resource path for this method\.
 Forward slashes \(`/`\) are encoded as `~1` and the initial slash must include a forward slash\.
 For example, the path value `/resource/subresource` must be encoded as `/~1resource~1subresource`\.
 To specify the root path, use only a slash \(`/`\)\.
-To apply method settings to multiple methods, wildcard (`*`) characters may be used\.
+You can use an asterisk \(\*\) as a wildcard to apply method settings to multiple methods\.
 *Required*: Yes
 *Type*: String

 `ThrottlingBurstLimit`  <a name="cfn-apigateway-stage-methodsetting-throttlingburstlimit"></a>
 The number of burst requests per second that API Gateway permits across all APIs, stages, and methods in your AWS account\.
-For more information, see [Manage API Request Throttling](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) in the *API Gateway Developer Guide*\.
+For more information, see [Manage API Request Throttling](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) in the *API Gateway Developer Guide*\.
 *Required*: No
 *Type*: Integer

 `ThrottlingRateLimit`  <a name="cfn-apigateway-stage-methodsetting-throttlingratelimit"></a>
 The number of steady\-state requests per second that API Gateway permits across all APIs, stages, and methods in your AWS account\.
-For more information, see [Manage API Request Throttling](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) in the *API Gateway Developer Guide*\.
+For more information, see [Manage API Request Throttling](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) in the *API Gateway Developer Guide*\.
 *Required*: No
 *Type*: Number